Interest from Utah Municipal and U.S. Government Obligations (code 71)

 - Interest on IRS or other federal agency refunds.

 The following conditions determine if the instrument qualifies as a U. S. Government obligation (see U.S. Supreme Court decision, Smith vs. Davis, 323 U.S. 111 (1944)).
 The instrument must:

 - Contain a binding promise by the U. S. Government to pay a specific sum on a specific date; and

 - Have congressional authorization to pledge the full faith and credit of the United States in support of the promise to pay.

-Only interest or dividend income from U. S. Government obligations included in your federal adjusted gross income may be deducted from your Utah income.
+You may only deduct interest or dividend income from U. S. Government obligations included in your federal adjusted gross income.
 Before entering an amount, subtract any related interest expense on money borrowed to purchase the obligation or security.